Skip to Content

 BlackReal black obsidian is never perfect.
 It has impurities and bubbles of elongated forms.Fakes are too even and perfect.
 If there are any bubbles, they are of round form.

-GreenThe color of real green obsidian is never too vivid and saturated.
-Real green obsidian is rather black obsidian with a green tint than emerald-like colors.The colors of fake green obsidian are too bright and saturated.
+SnowflakeThe color of real green obsidian is never too vivid and saturated.
+Real green obsidian is rather black obsidian with a green tint rather than emerald-like colors.Fake snow obsidian can be spotted due to the exact size of “snowflakes” and their uniform and repetitive distribution.

 BlueReal blue obsidian is dark and dull with a blue overtone.Fake blue obsidian is too bright and vivid without gray and black hues.